DavertMik/codeceptjs-puppeteer/README.md

 ./node_modules/.bin/codeceptjs init
 ```

-And choose `Nightmare` helper from the list.
+And choose `Puppeteer` helper from the list.